poiley/chronicle/terraform/backend/lambda/README-s3-torrent.md

 4. **Race Condition Handling**: Added extra checks to avoid issues when multiple processes try to create the same torrent.

+5. **Custom Tracker Support**: Updated to use your own opentracker instance rather than public trackers.

 ## Two Torrent Creation Paths

 The system now has two ways to create torrents: